dferrazm/sell_object/README.md

 	end
 end
 ```
 In this case, `product` would have to respond to `:code`, `:details` and `:web_page`.
 Note that we didn't overwrite all the attribute mappings.
-The left overs will fall back to the default mapping.
+The leftovers will fall back to the default mapping.
 So in this example, `product` would still have to respond to the `:price` method.

 When defining you own mappings, you can easily unit test them using Test::Unit, Rspec or other testing solutions.